jigyasajamra/HarmoniQ/README.md

 ## Introduction

-The Affinity Frontend is a React-based application designed to deliver a smooth and seamless user experience.
-This repository houses all the code related to the frontend portion of the Affinity project, and all contributions should be focused on this area.
+The HarmoniQ is a React-based application designed to deliver a smooth and seamless user experience.
+This repository houses all the code related to the frontend portion of the HarmoniQ project, and all contributions should be focused on this area.
 The frontend interacts with the backend through API calls to provide matchmaking services, games, and chat functionality for users.

 ## Features